jacobelec/AXI4-Lite-GPIO-Perpherial-with-Interrupts-and-Debouncing/README.md

    - Level events re-assert if condition persists
    - W1C clears pending bits correctly
    - Short glitches ignored when debounce > 0

+ ## Verification
+ Mostly used a directed testbench method in SystemVerilog to ensure the intended design is implemented properly.